minigans/api-infra-service/README.md

 Reference: https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/getting-started

-## Support for both grpc-based and REST-based connections
+## Support for both gRPC-based and REST-based connections

 The API infrastructure service supports both REST and gRPC APIs.
 This functionality is automatically provided by the `kong` ingress controller.
 An ingress resource must be annotated with `konghq.com/protocols` to configure it with the